R. Lee Ermey: Military career

-In 1961, at age 17, Ermey enlisted in the United States Marine Corps and went through recruit training at Marine Corps Recruit Depot San Diego in San Diego, California.
-He served in the aviation support field for a few years before becoming a drill instructor in India Company, 3rd Recruit Training Battalion, at Marine Corps Recruit Depot San Diego, where he was assigned from 1965 to 1967.
+Ermey enlisted in the United States Marine Corps in 1961 at age 17 and went through recruit training at Marine Corps Recruit Depot San Diego in San Diego, California.
+He served in the aviation support field for a few years before becoming a drill instructor in India Company, 3rd Recruit Training Battalion, at Marine Corps Recruit Depot San Diego, where Ermey was assigned from 1965 to 1967.

 Ermey then served in Marine Wing Support Group 17 at Marine Corps Air Station Futenma on Okinawa, Japan.
 In 1968, he was ordered to South Vietnam with MWSG-17, and spent 14 months in-country.
-The remainder of his service was on Okinawa, where he was advanced to Staff Sergeant (E-6).
+The remainder of his service was on Okinawa, where Ermey was advanced to Staff Sergeant (E-6).
 He was medically retired in 1972 because of several injuries.
-On May 17, 2002, he received an honorary promotion to Gunnery Sergeant (E-7) by the Commandant of the Marine Corps, General James L. Jones.
+On May 17, 2002, Ermey received an honorary promotion to Gunnery Sergeant (E-7) by Commandant of the Marine Corps General James L. Jones.

-Ermey regularly took the opportunity to speak with new recruits, visiting the Marine Corps Recruit Depot San Diego in San Diego, California, and the Marine Corps Recruit Depot Parris Island (located within Port Royal, South Carolina, approximately five miles (8.0 km) south of Beaufort).
-An episode of Mail Call was filmed at the latter of these two training bases.
+Ermey regularly took the opportunity to speak with new recruits, visiting the Marine Corps Recruit Depot San Diego in San Diego, California, and the Marine Corps Recruit Depot Parris Island.
+An episode of the History Channel's Mail Call was filmed at MCRD San Diego.
+He also acted as a spokesperson for Toys for Tots.

 Acting career

-Films
+Ermey appeared in over 100 films and television shows, including roles as a voice actor.